Published: March 28, 2024

 Vector Databases: An Overview

-Vector databases store data as high-dimensional vectors, essential for managing and searching through large embedding datasets efficiently.
-Here are some popular vector databases:
+Vector databases store data as high-dimensional vectors, making them essential for efficiently managing and searching through large embedding datasets.

 1. Elasticsearch: A distributed search and analytics engine that supports various types of data.
 One of the data types that Elasticsearch supports is vector fields, which store dense vectors of numeric values.
 In version 7.10, Elasticsearch added support for indexing vectors into a specialized data structure to support fast kNN retrieval through the kNN search API.
 In version 8.0, Elasticsearch added support for native natural language processing (NLP) with vector fields.